 - Discreet, minimal interface: we must be able to focus on the text and not a myriad of toolbars;

 - The windows do not hide the text;

 - Use as much space as possible: full screen, multi-screen, side-by-side file editing should be possible.

-Once you have installed Sublime Text as a Python IDE thanks to the different plug-ins and packages, you get high quality and powerful IDE that allows you to develop very easily in python.
+Once you have installed Sublime Text as a Python IDE thanks to the different plugins and packages, you get high quality and powerful IDE that allows you to develop very easily in Python.
 It incorporates most of the features of a basic Python text editor, including customizable syntax highlighting.

-- Support for many languages
+- It offers support for many languages.

-- Difficult to modify, everything goes through JSON
+- Difficult to modify, everything goes through JSON.

-- License required
+- License required.